-Detail Amount Pupil premium funding allocation this academic year. £79,695 Recovery premium funding allocation this academic year Recovery premium received in academic year 2023/24 cannot be carried forward beyond August 31, 2024. £0 Pupil premium funding carried forward from previous years (enter £0 if not applicable). £0 Total budget for this academic year £79,695 If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year.
+Detail Amount Pupil premium funding allocation this academic year £73,935 Recovery premium funding allocation this academic year £7105 Pupil premium (and recovery premium) funding carried forward from previous years (enter £0 if not applicable) £0 Recovery premium received in academic year 2021 to 2022 can be carried forward to academic year 2022 to 2023.
+Recovery premium received in academic year 2022 to 2023 cannot be carried forward to 2023 to 2024.
+Total budget for this academic year £81,040 If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year